Central Eurasian Studies Society

 The Central Eurasian Studies Society (CESS) is a North American-based society for scholars concerned with the Central Eurasian region.
-The society seeks to "promote high standards of research and teaching, and to foster communication among scholars through meetings and social networking", and to "facilitate interaction among senior, established scholars, junior scholars, graduate students, and independent scholars in North America and throughout the world".
+The society seeks to "facilitate communication and interaction among scholars of the Central Eurasia region, and in doing so to promote high standards of scholarship and instruction about the Central Eurasia region; to promote cooperation among persons and organizations concerned with the scholarly study of Central Eurasia; and to promote general knowledge of and public interest in Central Eurasia".
 Created in 2000, the society holds annual conferences and presents awards for recent publications.

 History

 Initial discussion about the creation of a society for Central Asian studies in North America began in the late 1990s during workshops at the University of Wisconsin–Madison.
 Eventually consensus was reached for the establishment of the Central Eurasian Studies Society, and the first annual conference was held in October 2000.
 In April 2001, CESS was incorporated as a non-profit corporation in Massachusetts.
 The organization grew rapidly, and by 2003 had over 1,500 members from 70 countries.